-(b) The tests required under this section must include a performance confirmation program carried out in accordance with subpart F of this part.
+(b) The tests required under this section must include a performance confirmation program carried out in accordance with Subpart F.

-§63.75 Inspections.
+§ 63.75 Inspections.

 (a) DOE shall allow the Commission to inspect the premises of the geologic repository operations area at the Yucca Mountain site and adjacent areas to which DOE has rights of access.